Whitehouse Farm development

 Stone Farm House

-Rebuilding meant there was an opportunity to add environmental features to the build, also addressing noise from the road and have a fabric first approach to the porperty, ensuring the building stays cool in the summer and warm in the winter.
+A fabric first approach was used for the design, ensuring the building stays cool in the summer and warm in the winter.

-This met the clients goal of having low running costs for the farm house while ensuring high comfort levels for their forever home.
+This met the clients goal of having low running costs for the farm house while ensuring high comfort levels.

-The barn complex adjacent the Farm house will be converted into 2 large houses, with feature double height glazing.
+The barn complex adjacent the Farm house will be converted into two large houses, with feature double height glazing.

 The homes will again be sustainable, feature MVHR units, robust air tight detailing and thus secure the longevity of these otherwise decaying buildings, which had fallen into disprepair.